aws-amplify/docs/docs/lib/restapi/fragments/js/cancel.md

 ## CANCEL API requests

-You may cancel any requests made through API category by keeping a reference to the promise returned.
+You may cancel any request made through API category by keeping a reference to the promise returned.

 ```javascript
 const promise = API.get(myApiName, myPath, myInit);